Luigi Mangione draws crowd for first court hearing since arraignment in UnitedHealthcare CEO killing

-NEW YORK — (AP) — The defendant wore a bulletproof vest and shackles.
-A woman in the crowd wore a “Free Luigi" scarf.
+NEW YORK — The defendant wore a bulletproof vest and shackles.
+A woman in the crowd wore a “Free Luigi” scarf.
 Outside, throngs of people cheered and chanted his name.

 So it went Friday at a court hearing for Luigi Mangione, the man accused of gunning down UnitedHealthcare CEO Brian Thompson outside a Manhattan hotel on Dec.
 4.